timsegraves/mongoid-geospatial/README.md

 ```

-Before we manipulate the data mongoid_spacial handles is what we call points.
+Before we manipulate the data mongoid_spatial handles is what we call points.

 Points can be: